 What makes directing the design of a website different than the creation of other digital or branding material is the collaboration with developers.

-In the last year of my undergraduate degree (1995-96), as the internet was only beginning to immerge, I taught myself HTML and started creating websites.
+In the last year of my undergraduate degree (1995-96), as the internet was only beginning to emerge, I taught myself HTML and started creating websites.
 My list of clients grew and this was truly the beginning of my career.
-I was recruited into Lotus (who soon thereafter was purchased by IBM) where I learned about the development process, usability and eventually design, which led me to enroll at Mass Art.
+I was recruited into Lotus (who soon thereafter was acquired by IBM) where I learned about the development process, usability and eventually design, which led me to enroll at Mass Art.